 - I purchased a subscription to Hubspot that would allow me to publish my pieces, distribute them, and track analytics in a single platform.

 I started TheVisibleAuthority.com right before the global pandemic paralyzed the world.
 “How unfortunate!” – many people told me.
 Their sentiment made sense.
-Established businesses were struggling to stay afloat and I was just closing the first year of my brand new business.
+Established businesses were struggling to stay afloat, and I was closing the first year of my brand-new business.

-Thought leadership carried my business through the massive uncertainty that all of us – people and businesses – were facing.
+Thought leadership carried my business through the massive uncertainty we all – people and businesses – faced.

-My new consulting business flourished, despite the pandemic.
-While face-to-face business development in consulting became impossible, my approach to business development and business growth through expertise sharing was becoming increasingly in-demand.
+My new consulting business flourished despite the pandemic.
+While face-to-face business development in consulting became impossible, my approach to business development and business growth through expertise sharing became increasingly in demand.

-The pandemic had accelerated my visibility and reputation and I currently have more requests than I can take on, which means I am once again in a position to hand-pick my ideal clients.
+The pandemic accelerated my visibility and reputation, and I currently have more requests than I can handle.
+This means I am once again able to hand-pick my ideal clients.

 More client education means more revenue.